EmmaLWF/EmmaLWF/README.md

 ## [Warkco](www.warkco.com)

 Warkco is an administrative and sales system designed for small and medium-sized consumer goods companies in Venezuela.
 It improves sales team efficiency, streamlines the invoicing process, and provides greater visibility into the business's status.
-As a co-founder of Warkco, my responsibilities as a SWE primarily involved developing our landing page and working on the software's frontend.
+My responsibilities as a SWE primarily involved developing our landing page and working on the software's frontend.

 ##### Tech Stack:
 <p>